Greg Norman: PGA Tour 'Hypocrisy' of LIV Golf 'Deafening'

 A 9/11 survivors group issued a statement noting that Osama bin Laden and the 9/11 attackers were Saudis.

-"Look, I’m disappointed people go down that path, quite honestly," Norman said, USA TODAY Sports reported."If they want to look at it in prism, then why does the PGA Tour have 23 sponsors doing 40-plus billion dollars worth of business with Saudi Arabia?
+"Look, I'm disappointed people go down that path, quite honestly," Norman said, USA Today Sports reported.
+"If they want to look at it in a prism, then why does the PGA Tour have 23 sponsors doing 40-plus billion dollars worth of business with Saudi Arabia?
 Why is it OK for the sponsors?
-Will (PGA Tour commissioner) Jay Monahan go to each and every one of those CEOs of the 23 companies that are investing into Saudi Arabia and suspend them and ban them?
-The hypocrisy in all this, it’s so loud.
-It’s deafening."
+Will [PGA Tour Commissioner] Jay Monahan go to each and every one of those CEOs of the 23 companies that are investing into Saudi Arabia and suspend them and ban them?
+The hypocrisy in all this, it's so loud.
+It's deafening."

 LIV golfers currently are allowed to participate in major tournaments for now, but United States Golf Association CEO Mike Whan said last week that it could become more difficult.